Posted on: January 11, 2023

-In fact, one-quarter of employed Americans have no retirement savings, according to research from the Federal Reserve.
-A 2018 study by the Center for Retirement Research at Boston College found graduates with student loans accumulate 50% less retirement wealth by age 30.
-The stress of juggling completing financial priorities takes a toll on physical, mental, and emotional health, as well as employee productivity.
+The stress of juggling completing financial priorities takes a toll on physical, mental, and emotional health, as well as employee productivity—and these issues are particularly pronounced for student loan borrowers.
 Employers who assist employees in saving for retirement can also benefit.

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act 2.0 strengthens retirement plans while making it easier for more Americans to participate in them and for employers to administer them.
 Most importantly, SECURE Act 2.0 allows employees to focus on paying down student debt while they save for retirement.